maxhoesel/MusicBird/docs/source/systemd.rst

 .. warning::
     Please make sure that you are enabling and starting the **timer**, not the **service**.
 Enabling the service will cause it to run on each boot, which is probably not what you want.
-If you accidentally enabled the service, you can undo this by running :code:`sudo systemctl disable musicbird.service`
+If you accidentally enabled the service, you can undo this by running :code:`sudo systemctl disable musicbird-runner.service`